ovh/docs/pages/web_cloud/web_hosting/ssl_letsencrypt/guide.en-sg.md

 ---
-title: "Web Hosting - Activate a free Let's Encrypt SSL certificate"
+title: "Web Hosting - How to activate a free Let's Encrypt SSL certificate"
 excerpt: "Find out how to activate or regenerate a free Let's Encrypt SSL certificate on your Web Hosting plan"
 updated: 2024-10-22
 ---

 ## Objective

 You can use Secure Socket Layer (SSL) certificates to encrypt any exchange of data on your website.
-This prevents unauthorised persons and malicious robots from viewing requests to or from your website.
+This prevents unauthorized persons and malicious robots from viewing requests to or from your website.

 OVHcloud offers several types of SSL certificates for [OVHcloud web hosting solutions](/links/web/hosting).
 They are set out in our guide on [Managing an SSL certificate on a web hosting plan](/pages/web_cloud/web_hosting/ssl_on_webhosting).
 SSL certificates are essential for the security of your website.

 There are three types of SSL certificates:

 - Domain Validation (DV)
-- Organisation Validation (OV)
+- Organization Validation (OV)
 - Extended Validation (EV)

 SSL encryption levels are the same between these certificate types.